 Terre-de-Haut Island in Les Saintes

-Terre-de-Haut Island is located in the eastern part of Les Saintes, it has a European character that you would love, and you will like the coloured houses and painted fishing boats, and have the opportunity to take many nice pictures.
+Terre-de-Haut Island is located in the eastern part of Les Saintes.
+It has a European character that you would love.
+You will like the coloured houses and painted fishing boats, and you will have the opportunity to take many nice pictures.
 You can take a ferry for precisely 30 minutes from Point-a-Pitre or Trois-Riviere.
 After you arrive at the island, you can rent a golf car or a scooter to explore the place.

-After you arrive, you can visit the main village on the island, and see the volcanic hill there that overlooks a curved blue bay.
-As we said, the houses are European style with red roofs, white walls and colourful gardens with beautiful flowers.
+After you arrive, you can visit the main village on the island and see the volcanic hill that overlooks a curved blue bay.
+As we said, the houses are European, with red roofs, white walls, and colourful gardens with beautiful flowers.

-You can visit one of the island’s attractions which is the 17th century Fort Napoleon which is located on a hill overlooking the bay and also you can go to the highest place on the island which is Morne du Chameau and have a great view from there.
+You can visit one of the island’s attractions, the 17th-century Fort Napoleon, located on a hill overlooking the bay.
+You can also go to the highest place on the island, Morne du Chameau, and have a great view.

 Marie-Galant Island

-Marie-Galant Island is known as the Big Pancake island for being round and flat, and it is famous for having many wonderful beaches, and also well-known for its sugar farming and you will see that in the ruins of windmills spread on the island.
+Marie-Galant Island is known as the Big Pancake Island because it is round and flat.
+It is famous for its many wonderful beaches and sugar farming, which can be seen in the ruins of windmills scattered on the island.

-While you are touring the island, you will find Chateau Murat which was built in 1839 and was the biggest sugar plantation in Guadeloupe.
+While touring the island, you will find Chateau Murat, built in 1839 and the most extensive sugar plantation in Guadeloupe.
 There is also a restored colonial mansion, ruins of a sugar factory, a windmill tower, and a medicinal garden.

 La Pointe des Chateaux in Grand-Terre

-La Pointe des Chateaux is a fantastic place to take some great pictures, this attraction is located in the eastern part of Grand-Terre and there you will see a castle consisting of rock formations out of the sea.
-There is a path that takes you from the village to a place where there are back rocks and you will be able to see the islands of La Desirade, Marie-Galante, and Petite-Terre.
+La Pointe des Chateaux is a fantastic place to take some great pictures.
+This attraction is located in the eastern part of Grand-Terre, and there, you will see a castle consisting of rock formations out of the sea.
+A path takes you from the village to a place where there are back rocks, and you can see the islands of La Desirade, Marie-Galante, and Petite-Terre.

 Botanical Garden of Deshaies in Basse-Terre

-The Botanical Garden of Deshaies is a beautiful place to spend the day with your family, it is located in the northwest of Basse-Terre and it includes many wonderful flowers and colourful birds.
+The Botanical Garden of Deshaies is a beautiful place to spend the day with your family.
+It is located northwest of Basse-Terre and includes many wonderful flowers and colourful birds.

-There are paths located through the botanical garden, where you will be able to tour cascades and lily ponds.
-Also, children can feed the fish, and you can have a wonderful meal at the restaurant located on a hilltop where you can see a magnificent view of the garden and the sea.
+There are paths through the botanical garden, where you can tour cascades and lily ponds.
+Also, children can feed the fish, and you can have a wonderful meal at the restaurant on a hilltop where you can see a magnificent view of the garden and the sea.

 Terre-de-Bas Island in Les Saintes

-The island Terre-de-Bas island is much bigger than Terre-de-Bas and it is on the western side of Les Saintes.
-The island contains small villages, beaches, and hiking trails, and it is considered one of the most natural islands in Guadeloupe.
+Terre-de-Bas island is much bigger than Terre-de-Bas and is on the western side of Les Saintes.
+It contains small villages, beaches, and hiking trails and is considered one of the most natural islands in Guadeloupe.

-When you are on the island you can visit Grande Anse which includes a 17th-century church and a beach that is suitable for swimming and snorkelling.
-Also, you can go to Gros-Cap which is considered the main village in Terre-de-Bas and includes restaurants, hiking trails, places to stay, and a ferry landing.
+On the island, you can visit Grande Anse, which includes a 17th-century church and a beach suitable for swimming and snorkelling.
+Also, you can go to Gros-Cap, the main village in Terre-de-Bas and includes restaurants, hiking trails, places to stay, and a ferry landing.

 Jacques Cousteau’s Underwater Reserve

-Jacques Cousteau’s Underwater Reserve is located on the coast of Basse-Terre near Bouillante where you will find the waters surrounding Pigeon Island.
-It is one of the best places for diving and snorkelling where you can discover all the marine life and coral reefs or you can try the glass boat if you are not able to swim and dive.
+Jacques Cousteau’s Underwater Reserve is located on the coast of Basse-Terre near Bouillante, where you will find the waters surrounding Pigeon Island.
+It is one of the best places for diving and snorkelling, where you can discover all the marine life and coral reefs.
+You can try the glass boat if you cannot swim or dive.

-Also, you can see colourful coral and many turtles, parrotfish, and barracuda that swim through the coral gardens and you can try to kayak to the reserve from the island of Basse-Terre.
+Also, you can see colourful coral and many turtles, parrotfish, and barracuda that swim through the coral gardens.
+You can try kayaking to the reserve from the island of Basse-Terre.

 Grand Cul-de-Sac Marin Natural Reserve Boat Tour

-The place is located between the north shore of Basse-Terre and Grande-Terre and it is a nice place to see the wild part of Guadeloupe.
-The reserve is located on a 15,000-hectare of coral reefs, tiny islets, mangrove forests, and turquoise lagoons.
+The place is located between the north shore of Basse-Terre and Grande-Terre, and it is an excellent place to see the wild part of Guadeloupe.
+The reserve is on a 15,000-hectare of coral reefs, tiny islets, mangrove forests, and turquoise lagoons.

-The Grand-Cul-de-Sac Marine Natural Reserve is listed by UNESCO as Guadeloupe Archipelago Biosphere Reserve along with Guadeloupe National Park on Basse-Terre.
-You can see many birds there like frigate birds, herons, pelicans, and more.
-The tour in the reserve will let you discover the Moustique River, snorkel to see the coral reefs, and see also the turtles, giant sponges, and many other kinds of fish.
+UNESCO lists the Grand-Cul-de-Sac Marine Natural Reserve as a Guadeloupe Archipelago Biosphere Reserve and Guadeloupe National Park on Basse-Terre.
+The reserve has many birds, including frigate birds, herons, pelicans, and more.
+A reserve tour will let you discover the Moustique River and snorkel to see the coral reefs, sea turtles, giant sponges, and many other kinds of fish.

 Plage du Souffleur in Grande-Terre

-It is considered one of the most beautiful beaches in Grande-Terre, it is located on the coast of Port-Louis and it is a small fishing village on the northwest coast.
-With the white sands and clear, crystal water you will be able to have a great relaxation time.
+It is considered one of the most beautiful beaches in Grande-Terre.
+It is located on the coast of Port-Louis, a small fishing village on the northwest coast.
+Its white sands and clear, crystal water make it a great place to relax.